 View northward from the Top of the World Highway - September 2010

-Still, the mountains go on forever.
+The mountains go on forever.

 View from Top of the World Highway - September 2010

-Before the long descent to the Yukon River there is a rest area announcing that Dawson City is very near.
+Before the long descent to the Yukon River there is a rest area announcing that Dawson City is near.
 There are also some trails in the area for stretching the legs.

 View from the rest area at the top of the hill approaching Dawson